mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 Then as a designer and facilitator, I would help participants to lead  design decisions to reduce practical tensions, increase the instrumental agency of learners allowing them to experience a feeling of control over their creative process.
 However, in adapting designs, and thus increasing affordances and instrumental agency here is a danger of designing away the possibility for transformational agency.

 To retain this potential for transformation it may be advantageous to keep some key areas of the learning design should be more open in structure to encourage the emergence of participant responses and novel practices.

-Evidence of this exists, beyond P1, there were still spaces for TA once the core pedagogy is in place.
+In later stages, evidence of this exists, beyond P1, there were still spaces for TA once the core pedagogy is in place.
 For example, in Vig.
 Tody and Dan the break out of the template to create a different genre.

+In early stages I propose one of the roles of the facilitator to make available a variety of affordances in terms of types of activities and materials available for facilitate the process of double stimulation.

-Not everyone loves messy / sketchy learning environments.
-Some find it confusing and potentially overwhelming, posing a danger that levels of stress for participants may reduce the inclusivity.
+Not everyone loves such open sketchy learning environments.
+Some find it confusing and potentially overwhelming, posing a danger that levels of stress for participants may reduce the inclusivity/ Thus, the role of play and other processes to create an inclusive, low-stress environment are beneficial to participant feeling able to experiment with new forms of mediational strategies and thus enact transformational agency.

 This realisation led me to increased scaffolding and to begin to recognise and value other manifestations and characteristic of emerging agency.

 ### Relational agency